Dividend payers get a break from Fed decision

 Since they compete with bonds, big dividend-paying stocks have benefited in recent years from the ultra-low interest rate environment, with the S&P utility index registering a 24.3 percent gain in 2014, the best of any S&P sector.

 But this year, utilities have retreated as Treasury yields rose on the prospect of a Fed rate hike.
-With the Fed now holding off, the sector may fall back into favor.
+With the Fed now holding off, the sector may fall back into favour.

 "When I look at utilities that are yielding in the 4-percent range, I think they're priced for what I'd call a normal 10-year Treasury yield - call it 4 or 5 percent - because with utilities you're still going to get some earnings growth," said Josh Peters, director of equity income strategy at Morningstar.
 "I'd have a similar take on REITs."